-Lately, we’ve been been getting calls from a lot of private pilots.
+Lately, at Flatbike, we’ve been getting calls from a lot of private pilots.
 They like to fly into public use airstrips near national parks, tour scenic trails with a spouse but no crowds, and then fly back to civilization.

 A common way, apparently, is to disassemble your favorite mountain bike into all its component pieces–frame, wheels, handlebars–much like the tin man in The Wizard of Oz.
 And it takes just as long to put back together.